compsoc-edinburgh/channelbot/README.md

 The bot listens for click events on the buttons, reads its ID to decide on what to do, and actions them.
 The action can be toggling a role or toggling access to an opt-in channel.

 Edit the bot if you want to change the bot's functionality, add more capabilities, or other things.
 You may want to clone and run locally to test.
-Pushing to GitHub will build an image and deploy it to production.
+Pushing to GitHub will build an image and push it to ghcr.

-The production bot token is located on the deployment server (`deployment-host`), you shouldn't need to access it most of the time.
+This is now hosted in the [CompSoc k8s cluster](https://github.com/compsoc-edinburgh/CompSoc-k8s/tree/master/services/channelbot).